Andrew-Dupuis/gadgetron-wiki/Linux CUDA Setup.md

 1. Installation of the CUDA driver
 2. Installation of the CUDA compiler and libraries

-3. Installation of CULA (linear algebra library).
+On Ubuntu 14.04, CUDA and required drives can be found in the restricted repositories.
+Simply:

+1. Enable multiverse and restricted packages.
+In /etc/apt/sources.list:

+    ## N.B. software from this repository is ENTIRELY UNSUPPORTED by the Ubuntu
+    ## team.
+Also, please note that software in universe WILL NOT receive any
+    ## review or updates from the Ubuntu security team.
+    deb http://us-east-1.ec2.archive.ubuntu.com/ubuntu/ trusty universe multiverse restricted
+    deb-src http://us-east-1.ec2.archive.ubuntu.com/ubuntu/ trusty universe multiverse restricted
+    deb http://us-east-1.ec2.archive.ubuntu.com/ubuntu/ trusty-updates universe multiverse restricted
+    deb-src http://us-east-1.ec2.archive.ubuntu.com/ubuntu/ trusty-updates universe multiverse restricted

+2. Install kernel headers for your current kernel (for nvidia driver):

+    sudo apt-get install linux-headers-`uname -r`

+3. Install nvidia driver:

+    sudo apt-get install nvidia-331

+4. Install nvidia cuda toolkit:

+   sudo apt-get install nvidia-cuda-toolkit

-On Ubuntu 12.04, the first two components can easily be installed using a deb packpage provided by NVIDIA:
+On Ubuntu 12.04, the components can easily be installed using a deb packpage provided by NVIDIA:

     wget http://developer.download.nvidia.com/compute/cuda/repos/ubuntu1204/x86_64/cuda-repo-ubuntu1204_5.5-0_amd64.deb
     sudo sudo dpkg -i cuda-repo-ubuntu1204_5.5-0_amd64.deb
     sudo apt-get update
     sudo apt-get install cuda

-Next you need to install CULA.
-Download cula_dense_free_R17-linux.run <http://www.culatools.com/downloads/dense/> (free registration required)

-Go to the folder where the files were downloaded and type:

-    chmod +x cula_dense_free_R17-linux.run
-    sudo ./cula_dense_free_R17-linux.run

 Follow the instructions.
 When you are done with the installation you may want to add the following to your `~/.bashrc` file.